arda-portakalkoku/tumor_classification.py/README.md

 ## 🧠 How It Works

-The model passes the tumor size input through a **Sigmoid Function**, producing a probability value between 0 and 1.
+The model passes the tumor size input through a **sigmoid function**, producing a probability value between 0 and 1.
 ```
 P > 0.5  →  🔴 Malignant (Kötü Huylu)